MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/welcome-to-mr-feature-tool.md

 * The proposed changes to the manifest are displayed on the left
 * The files to be added to the project are listed to the right
-* The **Compare** button allows for side-by-side viewing of the current manifest and the proposed changes
+* The **Compare** button allows for side by side viewing of the current manifest and the proposed changes

 ![Authorization](images/FeatureToolApprovalRequest.png)